itsgg/itsgg.github.io/_posts/2025-03-31-essentialism.md

 2. Clearly explain your reasons, referring to your essential priorities.
 3. Regularly reflect on how saying "no" positively impacts your well-being and goals.

+#### Benefits

+- Strengthen personal boundaries and assertiveness.
+- Protects time, energy, and attention for essential tasks.

 ### Boundary Setting

-#### Benefits

-- Protects your essential tasks and well-being effectively.
-- Improves relationships through clear expectations and reduced conflict.

 #### Steps